December 16, 2020

 Project ChildSafe® offers safety resources, educational materials to help keep families safe

 “It’s important to remember that the holidays can be a challenging time of year for many, and that may be especially true this year—particularly for those who are unable to see loved ones due to the pandemic, or who may be feeling isolated or alone for other reasons,” said Joe Bartozzi, NSSF President and CEO.
-“We want to ensure families are practicing safe firearm storage habits to reduce the chance of a firearm accident this holiday season.”
+“We want to ensure families are practicing secure firearm storage habits to reduce the chance of a firearm accident this holiday season.”

 Recognizing this, NSSF has launched its Project ChildSafe 2020 Holiday Safety campaign to remind Americans of the importance of firearm safety and secure storage, and provide tools to help keep families safe this holiday season.
 This includes safe and responsible firearm handling and storage information for current and new gun owners, home safety tips and guides on mental health and suicide prevention.